 Baltimore Police investigating camera found in Enoch Pratt library restroom

-Police are investigating the discovery of a camera in the bathroom of the Enoch Pratt Free Library on Friday, Baltimore Police said Friday.
+BALTIMORE -- Police are investigating the discovery of a camera in the bathroom of the Enoch Pratt Free Library, Baltimore Police said Friday.

 The investigation began after a library patron observed a camera hanging from the bathroom ceiling.